Postdoctoral Fellowship Announcement

 Letters of Reference

 As part of the application process, we ask for four letters of recommendation from your references.
 Your references will be able to upload their letters of recommendation for you directly into the application program.
 (The ASP Application Program will automatically send an email requesting a letter of reference to the email address that you enter into the system for a reference, the letter is sent immediately after you click 'submit reference'.)
-The email will include an exclusive link that will allow them to upload a document or enter text.
+The email will include an exclusive link that will allow them to upload a document.
 You will receive notice from the system when each of your references have successfully uploaded a letter on your behalf.
 It is extremely important that you enter the contact information for your references as soon as possible so that they will have time to write and upload the letter before the deadline!
-Applications with no reference letters received by January 9, 2104 will be rejected.

 If your reference has not received the automated email or has deleted it due to it being marked as spam (unsolicited bulk email) please have them send the letter via email to email@example.com or firstname.lastname@example.org